joaoeira/online_resume/_pages/2016-12-10-Evidence-Based Resistance Training Recommendations.md

 We recommend that appreciably the same muscular strength and endurance adaptations can be attained by performing a single set of ~8-12 repetitions to momentary muscular failure, at a repetition duration that maintains muscular tension throughout the entire range of motion, for most major muscle groups once or twice each week.
 All resistance types (e.g.free-weights, resistance machines, bodyweight, etc.) show potential for increases in strength, with no significant difference between them, although resistance machines appear to pose a lower risk of injury.

 -   Intensity
-    -   Persons should train until momentary mu-scular failure to actively recruit all of the available motor units and muscle fibres, as opposed to a pre-determined number ofrepetitions.
+    -   Persons should train until momentary muscular failure to actively recruit all of the available motor units and muscle fibres, as opposed to a pre-determined number ofrepetitions.

 -   Load and Repetition Range
     -   Persons should self-select a weight >80%1RM and perform repetitions to failure.Evidence suggests this is optimal for maximising strength and muscular endurance gains, whilst helping to improve bone mineral density.